Dr. Robert Nagourney is an internationally recognized pioneer in cancer research and personalized cancer treatment.

 Only functional analyses can capture each patient's tumor in real time and provide insights that can improve drug selection and treatment decisions.

+We test living tumor cells which are collected during biopsy or surgery.
 Or we can test fluid accumulations from the lung (pleural effusion) or abdomen (ascites) if they contain enough cancer cells.
 Also, if you have leukemia, lymphoma, or myeloma, we can often use a blood or bone marrow specimen.

 We then expose your living cancer cells in the laboratory to chemotherapy drugs, targeted agents and various drug combinations.